tldr-pages/tldr/pages/common/pngquant.md

 > PNG converter and lossy image compressor.
 > More information: <https://pngquant.org/>.

-- Compress a PNG as much as possible and write result to a new file:
+- Compress a specific PNG as much as possible and write result to a new file:

 `pngquant {{path/to/file.png}}`